Tuesday, August 5, 2014

 Sure prior to the Founding Fathers such ideas as natural rights flew around.
 The great philosophers of the Enlightenment - Locke, Hume, Kant, Montesquieu, Hutcheson, Hegel and Hobbes - all wrote about free, unalienable and natural rights, recognized natural rights, and wished for societies that enjoyed natural rights.
 All these philosophers were read and understood by the Founding Fathers, and particularly their great fan Thomas Jefferson.
 The thinking of these philosophers found its way securely into the founding documents of the American Enlightenment, and American Exceptionalism.

-These philosphers discussed individual freedoms, and individual rights, and unalienable rights, and natural rights.
+These philosophers discussed individual freedoms, and individual rights, and unalienable rights, and natural rights.
 They DREAMED of the society our Founding Fathers put together.
 They would have loved to live here and enjoy what we enjoy.

 And so, we, as citizens who have this great endowment bequeathed to us, have more to do than simply complacently enjoy our abilities to do and to become.
 We have a DUTY to promote our endowment of rights, to defend our endowment of rights, to teach our endowment of rights as well as live our endowment of rights.
 We need to meet HEAD ON the challenge of the statists who want to dismember our rights one by one; dismember our freedoms one by one; dismember and squash our desires, and abilities, and creativity and motivations, and if they can one by one.